ddev/ddev/docs/users/step-debugging.md

 1. Under Preferences->+Install install the php-debug add-on:
 ![php-debug installation](images/atom_php_debug_install.png)
 2. Add configuration to the Atom config.cson by choosing "Config..." under the "Atom" menu.
 A "php-debug" stanza must be added, with file mappings that relate to your project.
+Additionally, you will need to disable the debugger that comes with the `atom-ide-ui` package.
 (Example [config.cson snippet](snippets/atom_config_cson_snippet.txt)
 ![Atom cson config](images/atom_cson_config.png)
+3. Restart Atom to ensure new settings are loaded.
-3. Open a project/folder and open a PHP file you'd like to debug.
+4. Open a project/folder and open a PHP file you'd like to debug.
-4. Set a breakpoint.
+5. Set a breakpoint.
 (Right-click->PHP Debug->Toggle breakpoint)
-5. Open the debug view and enable debugging by choosing Packages->PHP-Debug->Toggle Debugging.
+6. Open the debug view and enable debugging by choosing Packages->PHP-Debug->Toggle Debugging.
 You should see "Listening on address:port 127.0.0.1:9000".
-6. Visit a page that should trigger your breakpoint.
+7. Visit a page that should trigger your breakpoint.

 An example configuration:

 ```
+  "atom-ide-ui":
+    "atom-ide-debugger": {}
+    use:
+      "atom-ide-debugger": "never"
   "php-debug":
     PathMaps: [
       "remotepath;localpath"